mslazynski/iOS-Templates/README.md

 ### Enum Class

 This Objective-C template creates a enum with a corresponding class, which can translate enum values to their string representation (and vice versa).
 Thanks to second-orded macros the list of item has to be changed only once.

+### Thanks

+Templates created thanks to the https://littlebitesofcocoa.com/89-custom-xcode-file-templates.
+Also icon is stolen from there...